Diocese of Ogdensburg

 The Diocese of Ogdensburg (Dioecesis Ogdensburgensis) is a diocese of the Catholic Church in the North Country region of New York State in the United States.
-It is a suffragan diocese in the ecclesiastical province of the Archdiocese of New York.
+It is a suffragan diocese of the Archdiocese of New York.
 Its cathedral is St. Mary's in Ogdensburg.
-It was founded on February 16, 1872.
-It comprises the entirety of Clinton, Essex, Lewis, Hamilton and St. Lawrence counties and the northern portion of Herkimer county.
+Founded in 1872, it comprises the entirety of Clinton, Essex, Lewis, Hamilton and St. Lawrence counties and the northern portion of Herkimer county.
 The bishop is Terry R. LaValley.

 History

 1600 to 1777

 The North Country of New York was inhabited by the Iroquois/Haudenosaunee Native Americans when the first French, Dutch, and English fur-traders arrived in the 1600s.
 The few Catholics in the area were served by missionary priests from the Diocese of Quebec in the French colony of New France.

 During the Dutch and British rule of the Province of New York in the 17th and 18th centuries, Catholics were banned from the colony.
 Richard Coote, the first colonial governor, passed a law at the end of the 17th century that mandated a life sentence to any Catholic priest.
 The penalty for harboring a Catholic was a £250 fine plus three days in the pillory.
 In 1763, Catholic Bishop Richard Challoner of London stated that "there is not much likelihood that Catholic priests will be permitted to enter these provinces."

 However, much of the North Country was still disputed territory between France and Great Britain, allowing Catholics more freedom to reside there.
 In 1749, the Sulpician priest François Picquet traveled from Montreal to establish the Mission of The Holy Trinity at Fort de La Présentation near present-day Ogdensburg.
 The mission fort was established to evangelize the Haudenosaunee as well as to raid British settlements.
 Bishop Henri-Marie de Pontbriand of Quebec visited the fort in 1752.
 During the French and Indian War, Fort de la Présentation was garrisoned by French-Canadian military, but later abandoned in favor of Fort Lévis.